 The Traffic Unit consists of a unit commander, a sergeant, two senior police officers, ten motor officers, fifteen traffic service assistants, and thirteen school crossing guards.
 The Traffic Unit is focused on educating the public on traffic laws and uses education, engineering, and enforcement to focus on traffic safety within the City of Oxnard.
 This includes enforcing traffic laws, parking enforcement, investigating serious injury and fatal traffic collisions, hit and run collisions, and the deployment of school crossing guards.

 The Traffic Unit investigates and/or reviews all traffic collisions including all hit and run, serious injury, and fatal collisions.
-In 2018, the Traffic Unit responded to five serious injury collisions.
-In addition, traffic officers investigated 16 fatal collisions resulting in 17 deaths, which is an increase of 23% as compared to 2017.
-A review of the fatal and serious injury collisions which occurred in 2018 revealed six (6) fatalities involved drugs and/or alcohol.
+In 2019, the Traffic Unit investigated 16 fatal collisions.
+A review of the fatal collisions revealed that seven (7) involved pedestrians, five (5) involved bicyclists, and seven (7) involved drugs and/or alcohol.

-In 2018, the Oxnard Police Traffic Unit conducted 12 Sobriety/Driver’s License checkpoints.
-These checkpoints screened 9,498 drivers who passed through the checkpoint and conducted 59 DUI saturation patrols.
+In 2019, the Oxnard Police Traffic Unit conducted 14 Sobriety/Driver’s License checkpoints.
+These checkpoints screened 9,362 drivers who passed through the checkpoint and conducted 35 DUI saturation patrols.
 Checkpoints are highly publicized for maximum public awareness by sending news releases before and after DUI checkpoints.
 With the increased use of social media, the presence of DUI checkpoints is reaching many more people.
 The purpose of a DUI Checkpoint is not to arrest impaired drivers as many people think; the purpose is to deter people from driving while impaired.
 Drivers screened during DUI checkpoints are given flyers with educational information on the consequences and the cost of driving under the influence.
 The majority of the checkpoints are moved to multiple locations during the same night, which allows for much higher visibility and awareness.
+The Traffic Unit also conducted 15 pedestrian and bicycle safety operations, and provided 22 traffic safety presentations to the community.

 TSA’s also play a big role in school safety by performing school crossing guard duties when civilian school crossing guards are not able to cover their shift.
 Senior TSA’s lead the school crossing guard program and manage the hours, training and locations of the school crossing guards to ensure the children of Oxnard are safe as they make their way to and from school each day.